 Severe asthma is a heterogeneous disease with multiple underlying molecular mechanisms and endotypes.
 The manifestation of each endotype is the cumulative result of the coordinated and collective behavior of multiple cell types, leading to the phenotypic symptoms.
 With single-cell technology we can measure with great precision the cell types involved in asthmatic response and in the particular modes of signaling employed by these cell types that contribute to the heterogeneity of asthma in patients.

 Mutations or expression levels can drive differences in signaling and downstream gene expression in different cell types that can contribute to the overall symptoms of severe asthma.
 As outlined in Project 2, one relevant pathway in a subset of asthmatic patients may be a Th2 inflammatory response to environmental antigen such as dust mites, that stimulate DKK1, then drives naïve CD4+ T cells towards the Th2 lineage.
-Th2 cells then secrete IL4, IL5, IL-13 and a variety of pro-inflammatory cytokines that mobilize the response of the immune system, including IL-4-producing follicular T helper cells that produce IgE Or, for example, asthmatic subjects that harbor pathogenic bacteria in the respiratory tract may activate a cascade of inflammatory pathways.
-Therefore, in depth single cell examination of diverse cell types and their functional responses will provide an in-depth picture of relevant triggers that lead to disease heterogeneity.
+Th2 cells then secrete IL4, IL5, IL-13 and a variety of pro-inflammatory cytokines that mobilize the response of the immune system, including IL-4-producing follicular T helper cells that produce IgE.Therefore, in depth single cell examination of diverse cell types and their functional responses will provide an in-depth picture of relevant triggers that lead to disease heterogeneity.

 In this study, we analyze data generated by Precision Profiling Core C, consisting of high-throughput, multi-dimensional single-cell measurements of gene expression and signaling in sputum cells derived from the airways of patients.
 By analyzing this mixture of inflammatory and epithelial cell types at the single-cell level we will be able to (1) Dissect the phenotypes of immune and other cell types that are present in cohorts of mild and severe asthmatic patients, with particular power to identify rare phenotypes with large effect; (2) understand signaling logic by utilizing cell-to-cell heterogeneity within each phenotype using single cell functional CyTOF data; and (3) understand gene regulatory network and pathways involved downstream of signaling using single-cell RNA sequencing.